robtweed/ewdGateway/README.md

 The parameters that you can specify for the ewdGateway start function are as follows:

-- database  = the database type to which the gateway will connect ('gtm' | 'cache')
+- database  = the database type to which the gateway will connect ('gtm' | 'cache') (default = 'gtm')
-- httpPort  = the port on which the webserver will listen
+- httpPort  = the port on which the webserver will listen (default 8081)
-- poolSize  = the number of child process connections to the database to be established.
+- poolSize  = the number of child process connections to the database to be established (default 5)
-- namespace = (Cach&#233; only) the Cach&#233; namespace to which ewdGateway should connect
+- namespace = (Cach&#233; only) the Cach&#233; namespace to which ewdGateway should connect (default 'USER')
 - startWebserver = true | false.
-Use false if you want to use ewdGateway for Node.js-based applications that use/access globals
+Use false if you want to use ewdGateway for Node.js-based applications that use/access globals (default = true)
 - ewdPath = the URL path that denotes EWD applications (default = '/ewd/')
 - webServerRootPath = the physical path to use as the webserver root path (default = '/var/www')
 - trace   = true | false.
-If true, a detailed log is written to the Node.js console
+If true, a detailed log is written to the Node.js console (default = true)